 There’s a first time for everything…and this was my very first time building a DIY storage bed.
 It was empowering, exciting, and challenging.
 It was also a little humbling…as I had several “whoops moments” during the process.

 I have “whoops moments” a lot.
 Since this was the first time building a bed, I learned several things during the process and made several mistakes.
 I’ve since built a few more beds with a few less mistakes haha.
 I learn everything the hard way…

 For more of my bed builds, check these out:

 The free building plans over on Build Something give you all the details on a King size bed.
-You’ll see the mistakes I made and I explain how to fix them in those plans, but I’ve since rewritten the plans with diagrams and graphics (and without those mistakes) for a queen size bed and you can find them here.
+You’ll see the mistakes I made and I explain how to fix them in those plans, but I’ve since rewritten the plans with diagrams and graphics (and without those mistakes) for both a Queen and a King Size Bed and you can find them here.

 And to help visualize the assembly better, I made a YouTube video for this bed build.
 It’s old, so don’t judge me too harshly 🙂 It’s still a really helpful instructional video.
 Here’s the DIY Storage Bed video.

 I designed this DIY storage bed to be made in four separate pieces plus slats so that it would be easy to assemble and disassemble.
 First, I built the headboard.
 Then the footboard, then the 2 sides, and finally, the slats.